mobitrendz/fastapi-backend-template/README.md

 # Start an interactive session
 gemini

+# Sandbox - restrict the CLI's access strictly to your current project directory
+gemini --sandbox seatbelt

 # Example directive
 > "Add a new CRUD endpoint for 'Products' following the existing user pattern"
 ```